 Knight was The General.
 We were his foot soldiers.
 And we didn’t much question his orders.
 Neither did the men who were, at least nominally, Knight’s superiors.
 Indiana University did not punish Knight for the chair-throwing incident, leaving it instead to the Big Ten Conference to issue what, by definitional courtesy, we’ll call “discipline”: a one-game suspension.

 Still, it was enough of an antisocial act to alarm Knight’s friends, who began to call him.
 Digger Phelps, then Notre Dame’s coach, proposed driving down from South Bend and meeting Knight in Indianapolis.
-Here’s how Phelps put it to Feinstein in Season on the Brink: “I worry he’s going to go out like MacArthur did.
+Here’s how Phelps put it to Feinstein for Season on the Brink: “I worry he’s going to go out like MacArthur did.
 One day, the president is going to say, ‘General, enough.
 Come home.
 You are relieved of your command.’”

 Knight, though, stayed in command.
 Barely two years after hurling furniture, he won his third national title.
 Like most of my classmates, including Pat Knight, I played hooky from Bloomington High School North on the afternoon the team returned, triumphant, from New Orleans.
 The running joke was that Knight could have run for Indiana governor and won.
 But really, it was no joke.
 Who was more popular?
 Mellencamp, maybe.
 But no one in sports.
 The Pacers were a second-rate NBA franchise.
 The Colts were a decade away from drafting that quarterback from Tennessee.